 “I attended the second MODE they ever had and I asked to get involved, so I was one of the six founding members for the third,” Barson said.
 “It’s really exciting to see it growing.”

 The video has a distinct aesthetic.
 Though the colors were decided by the conference’s color scheme, the rest of the video is almost entirely the product of Barson (the music was done by Micah Dahl Anderson).

 “The project was born of my academic leave from BYU,” Barson said.
 “It was a deep dive into this 3D software, Octane Render.
 What was exciting about it to me is that it can render completely photorealistic scenes.
 I thought, ‘That’s an interesting idea, to create reality while also filming surreality.’”

 A frame from Barson’s MODE 2017 opening titles.

 “Realistic surrealism” is a good description of the video.
-During its roughly 2 minutes of run time, the video contains a dancing cloud, a woman with Elastigirl-like arms, and a man with a bouncing-ball head.
+During its roughly two minutes of run time, the video contains a dancing cloud, a woman with elastic arms and a man with a bouncing-ball head.